equinor/vscode-septic/README.md

 Use the [Issue tracker](https://github.com/equinor/vscode-septic/issues).

-## Additional recommended extensions for working with SEPTIC config files
+## Additional recommended extensions for working with Septic config files

 -   [Snippet Creator][snippet-creator]: For creating your own snippets.
 -   [Color Highlight][color-highlight]: Handy if you want to experiment with colors since it can display the color of hex triplets, e.g. "#f0f0f0", inside VSCode.